JavascriptDon/Level_Six_Security_Complete/README.md

 **Level 4 Security - Salting & Hashing**

+* Used bcrypt.js to hash and salt passwords. https://www.npmjs.com/package/bcrypt
 * Salting adds random unique data to passwords.
 Those random characters are then appended to sensitive user data and ran through the hash function.
 * Adding salt increases complexity and makes our database a bit more secure.